Get,

 4. Green Tea

-The antibacterial properties of green tea might help get rid of swollen gums.4 You can try adding a few cups of green tea to your diet to help with swollen gums.
+The antibacterial properties of green tea might help get rid of swollen gums4.
+You can try adding a few cups of green tea to your diet to help with swollen gums.
 However, avoid using this remedy if you are allergic to caffeine.

 5. Sage

-Sage is known to have antioxidant benefits, which might help soothe swollen gums.4 You can use sage to make a mouthwash of your own by putting some fresh sage leaves into boiling water.
+Sage is known to have antioxidant benefits, which might help soothe swollen gums8.
+You can use sage to make a mouthwash of your own by putting some fresh sage leaves into boiling water.
 Boil the leaves for some time before straining them.
 You can store this solution and use it as a mouth rinse.
 If you don’t find fresh leaves, you can use dried leaves as well.

 6. Aloe Vera